ozyurtf/cpu-scheduler/README.md

 Scheduling is a mechanism that decides which process/thread should be executed by the CPU within a group of ready processes/threads.
 During this decision, multiple factors are taken into account:

 - When these processes/threads should be scheduled ?
-- What kind of scheduling algorithm do we want to use ? (e.g., interactive, real-time, batch, etc.)
-- Whether the scheduling algorithm is preemptive or nonpreemptive.
+- Do we want the ability to stop executing the currently running process in the middle (preemptive) and start executing another process or not (nonpreemptive) ?
+- The operating system we are currently in *(e.g., batch, interactive, real-time, etc.)*
-- The goals of the scheduling algorithms.
+- The goals we want achieve and the metrics we use to achieve that goal.
+These metrics can be
+  - The time between the process/thread arrival/creation and process/thread termination
+  - The number of completed processes/threads in a time unit
+  - The time between user's request and system's response to this request.
+  - How long the processes/threads wait to be executed on average ?

-Whether scheduling is made based on processes or threads depend on whether the operating system is capable of multithreading or not.
+**Whether scheduling is made based on processes or threads** **depend on** whether the **operating system** is **capable** of **multithreading** or not.
 Because in a single-threaded operating system, the unit of execution is basically process.
 Therefore, the operating system schedules and switches between **processes**.
-In an operating system that is capable of multithreading, the operating system can manage individual threads within the processes.
-Because the execution unit is thread, the operating system can schedule threads.
+In an operating system that is capable of **multithreading**, the **operating system can manage individual threads** within the processes.
+Because the execution unit is thread, the **operating system can schedule threads.**

+So, let's take a look at when processes/threads should be scheduled.

 ## When Processes/Threads Should be Scheduled ?

-- Whenever a process is created.
+- Whenever a process is created and ready to be executed.
 - Whenever a process is terminated.
+Because whenever the execution of a process is finished, CPU becomes idle.
+So we should pick another process to execute.
 - Whenever a process blocks.
+This means the process cannot be able to proceed its execution because of the reasons like waiting for a lock or semaphore, or for a timer to expire, etc. When that happens, we should pick another process to execute.
 - Whenever an IO event occurs.
+This is another time the process cannot be able to proceed its execution.
+But now the reason is because it is doing some IO operation.
+Nevertheless, the CPU becomes idle when this happens and therefore we should pick another process to execute.

+In summary, we should schedule process or thread in the cases above but there are many decisions we should make when we schedule processes or threads.
+For example, how long we should let processes to run without stopping them ?
+Should we just execute them until they are finished ?
+If so, what if they enter a very long IO operation ?
+Should we wait for that process to finish its IO operation or should we just start executing another process or thread during this time period ?
+The answers to these questions depend on that kind of operating system we are currently in.

 ## What Kind of Scheduling Algorithm Do We Want to Use ?

+Well, like we mentioned, it depends on the operating system and our needs.

-### Interactive
+### Interactive System

-In interactive systems, the ability of taking away the CPU from the process and giving it to another process is essential.
-This is called **preemption**.
-Because in the interactive systems, there are users whose jobs need to be done more urgently.
+In interactive systems, the ability of taking away the CPU from the process and giving it to another process **(preemption)** is essential.
+Because in the interactive systems, there are users whose jobs need to be done urgently.
 Whenever a task comes from the user, we should prioritize the user request over many of the processes that are currently running.
 That's why we should have the ability to take the CPU away from a process and give it to another one.

-### Batch
+### Batch System

 In batch systems, there is no user who is waiting impatiently.
 In these systems, the jobs are grouped together and executed in batches in a predetermined order rather than being executed individually, immediately or interactively.
-And human intervention does not occur when processes are executed.
-That's why when we use a scheduling algorithm in these systems, it doesn't have to be preemptive most of the times.
+Because human intervention does not occur when processes are executed, when we use a scheduling algorithm in these systems, it doesn't have to be preemptive most of the times.
 Even if preemption feature is used, it has preemption period for each process so switching from one process to another is not the case in these systems.

-### Real-Time
+### Real-Time System

-Real time systems are used when we want to provide predictable and timely responses with strict timing constraints.
+Real time systems are used when we want to provide predictable and timely responses with **strict timing constraints**.
 That's why the deadlines are important to take into account when we use a scheduling algorithm.

-It doesn't mean that it has to be fast.
+This doesn't mean that it has to be fast though.
 It just means there has to be deadlines.

 In chemcial operations, for example, the real time could mean minutes,hours,days,etc. to initiate something.

 ## Measures of the Scheduling Algorithms

 **Turnaround Time**: The length of time from the process creation to process termination.
-In other words, this measures how long it took for the process to be completed.
+In other words, this measures **how long it took for the process to be completed**.

-It is a good metric to use in batch systems because the goal of the batch systems is to minimize the average turnaround time for all processes/threads.
-The lower turnaround time means that the less time it took for the processes to be completed on average.
+It is a **good metric to use in batch systems** because the goal of the batch systems is to **minimize the average turnaround time for all processes/threads**.
+The **lower turnaround time** means that the **less time it took for the processes to be completed on average**.

-**Throughput**: The rate of processes/threads that are completed per unit of time.
-The higher throughput means the higer number of processes/threads are completed in a specified time frame.
-A scheduling algorithm that tries to macimize throughput may not necessarily minimize turnaround time.
-For example, given a mix of short jobs and long jobs, a scheduler that always ran short jobs and never ran long jobs might achieve great throughput but at the expense of bad turnaround time for the long jobs.
-If short jobs keep arriving at a steady rate, the long jobs might never run.
-And this makes the average turnaround time infinite while achieving high throughput.
+**Throughput**: **The rate of processes/threads that are completed per unit of time.** The **higher throughput** means the **higer number of processes/threads are completed in a specified time unit**.
+A scheduling algorithm that tries to maximize throughput may not necessarily minimize turnaround time.
+For example, given a mix of short jobs and long jobs, a **scheduler** that **always ran short jobs** and **never ran long jobs** might achieve **great throughput** but at the expense of **bad turnaround time** for the long jobs.
+If short jobs keep arriving at a steady rate, the **long jobs might never run**.
+And this makes the **average turnaround time infinite** while achieving **high throughput**.

-**Response Time**: The time between the user's request and the system's response to the user's request.
-As we might guess, the goal of the interactive systems is to reduce the average response time to minimize the response time experienced by the users.
+**Response Time**: The **time between** the **user's request** and the **system's response to the user's request**.
+As we might guess, the goal of the **interactive systems** is to **reduce the average response time** to **minimize the response time experienced by the users**.
 It is a good metric to use in interactive systems.

-**Average Wait Times**: Average time the processes/threads spend waiting to be executed by the CPU.
+**Average Wait Times**: **Average time the processes/threads spend waiting to be executed by the CPU**.
 And the less average wait times is better for us.

 **CPU Burst**: Sequence of instructions a process/thread runs without requesting for an IO operation.
 This is mostly dependent on the process' behavior.

 **IO Burst**: The length of time required to finish an IO event while the process cannot run any code.
 This is mostly dependent on the system's behavior.
-For example, the number of other IO events, the speed of device, etc.) can change the IO Burst.
+For example, **the number of other IO events, the speed of device, etc. can change the IO Burst.**

-CPU Burst and IO Burst are the behaviors of the applications when they are running.
-They continuously change.
+**CPU Burst and IO Burst are the behaviors of the applications when they are running.
+They continuously change.**

 ## Goals of the Scheduling Algorithms